tombayley/AndroidResExtractor/README.md

 The 'value' of each map entry is the string attribute id you want to save each string as.
 In the example, "tile_label_" is prepended for consistency(since they are all tile labels).

-After finishing setting up the builder and running the program, it produces (this output)[https://github.com/tombayley/AndroidResExtractor/tree/master/example/src/main/resources/output].
+After finishing setting up the builder and running the program, it produces [this output](https://github.com/tombayley/AndroidResExtractor/tree/master/example/src/main/resources/output).
 Have a look in some directories and files.
 You can see the desired AOSP string values have been extracted and saved using new attribute id's.